 Formerly known as Aidenvironment Asia, Earthqualizer is a non-profit organization dedicated to transforming commodity supply chains to benefit people and nature.
 Its work blends environmental recovery with government and corporate responsibility and socio-economic justice.
 The organization support corporates, national and regional governments with reliable and actionable data.

-Since 2015, Musim Mas has been working with Earthqualizer as a technical consultant for monitoring deforestation in our supply base.
+Since 2015, Musim Mas has been working with Earthqualizer as a technical partner for monitoring deforestation in our supply base, as well as promoting inclusive smallholder and support social forestry in Aceh Singkil and Sambas district for sustainable landscape development and engagement with many various stakeholder at landscape level.
 Learn more about Earthqualizer at https://www.earthqualizer.org/

 Fire Free Alliance

 Musim Mas joined a group of leading forestry and agriculture companies, NGOs, and other partners as founders of the Fire Free Alliance (FFA) in 2016.
 FFA activities support the Indonesian Government’s commitment to a haze-free ASEAN region by 2020.
 All FFA members share knowledge, data and, where possible, resources to roll out fire prevention initiatives based on APRIL Group’s Fire Free Village Programme (FFVP).
 All company members have implemented the FFVP as a means to engage local communities in protecting forests from fire.
 Learn more about the FFA at http://www.firefreealliance.org/